Tutorial 37: Geometry Under the Hood

-This tutorial demonstrates the low-level support in Jitter to specify geometry data as matrices and render them with the jit.gl.render object.
+This tutorial demonstrates the low-level support in Jitter to use matrices to store and manipulate geometry data and render them with the jit.gl.mesh object.
 Since the data is contained in an ordinary Jitter matrix, this opens up a world of possibilities where arbitrary matrix operators may be used to generate and/or process the geometry matrices.
-The tutorial will cover the attribute of the GL group, the organization of data in geometry matrices, an example of how geometry matrices can be processed using matrix operators, and introduce various drawing primitives supported by the jit.gl.render object.
+The tutorial will cover the attribute of the GL group, the organization of data in geometry matrices, an example of how geometry matrices can be processed using matrix operators, and introduce various drawing primitives supported by the jit.gl.mesh object.

 Wait a minute—the sphere that was just there a moment ago has disappeared.
 What's going on?